dupsic/ios_chilli/README.md

 - Error display;

 ### Bonus points:
-- Using reactive programming approach (RxSwift / Combine);
+- Using state management approaches or libraries such as BLoC (flutter_bloc), Riverpod or others;
-- Using of an architecture pattern;
+- Using an understandable architecture pattern;
-- Network availablity handling;
-- View navigation is handled separately from controller code (a navigation pattern);
+- Page navigation is separate from page widget code (a Coordinator pattern or similar);
+- Network availability handling;

 ### Notes:
-- 3rd party frameworks are only allowed to help display individual gifs & in RxSwift use case;
 - No time limit.
 Quality > Speed;
 - Documentation (https://developers.giphy.com/docs/api/)
 - UI up to interpretation - only things mentioned in requirements are mandatory;
+- Flutter version MUST be noted in repository ReadMe file;
-- If any of the primary requirements cannot be completed, it must be commented what solutions were attempted and what problems were encountered.
+- If you were not able to complete some of the requirements, please note down what you tried and what was the result;

 ### Contact
 - Please reply either directly to the e-mail that was sent to you or to studio@chililabs.io.
 The task must be attached as a link to a repository with public access.
 If you haven’t done so previously, please also attach your CV.